qvistgaard/docker-integration/README.md

 idea to keep you integration tests separated from your main source branch.
 This is because all your software must be built before running your integration tests.

+For ease of use the Archetype for a simple docker integration test module can be used using maven:

+	mvn archetype:generate -DarchetypeArtifactId=docker-integration-archetype -DarchetypeGroupId=dk.sublife.docker-integration

 ### Setting up your project
 First start by creating a new maven project, and add the docker-integration
 dependency: